 I continued higher, with the road soon turning to gravel.
 I loved this stretch riding below Mont Charvin to the high point of the ride: Sur le Freu (1684 metres).

 At this point, a word of caution.
-I would descend along a very difficult to find hiking trail, to a deserted farm, following an IGN map on a GPS.
+I would descend along a very difficult stretch to find hiking trail to a deserted farm, by following an IGN map on a GPS.
 IT IS VERY EASY TO GET LOST, and this stretch is unrideable – you need to find the trail to avoid cliff stretches.
 I would probably recommend instead going over the top of Sur le Freu and following a route towards Manigod.

 Regardless, I made it down and eventually found a gravel farm road.
 My next goal was to loop around Montagne de Sulens and find Col de Plan Bois.
 I had originally planned counter-clockwise, but the trail is hyper-steep and I decided to alter plans and instead head to Col de la Botte (1280m metres) and reach Plan Bois from another direction.

 Probably a good decision, certainly an easier option (I’ll explore the other idea one day, perhaps from the opposite direction).
 But my chosen route was nice cycling.

 Finally, I would join the paved road for the final kilometre to Col de Plan Bois (1299 metres).

 I could hear thunderstorms in the direction of Col des Aravis, so I quickly descended back to the start.